OscarValerock/Clockify-PowerBI/README.md

 # Clockify Power BI

-This repository contains two ways to getting data from Clockify into Power BI: through a (1) Custom connector or through a (2) Power BI template.
-For any of the methods you will need the following:
+This repository contains two ways to getting data from Clockify into Power BI:

+(1) Custom connector
+(2) Power BI template.

+# For any of the methods you will need the following:

 A clockify account:
 https://clockify.me/signup